Mercateo/spring-junit5-embed-redisson/README.md

 ```

-The Extionsion will start a Spring Boot container and for every test that
+The Extension will start a Spring Boot container and for every test that
 has a parameter of type ```RedissonClient```, an embedded Redis Server is
 started and stoped on a random port, and the client passed to the test is
 connected to it.